List of residences of presidents of the United States

 Listed below are the private residences of the various presidents of the United States.
+Except for George Washington, all of them also lived at the White House (Executive Residence).
 For a list of official residences, see President of the United States § Residence.

 Private homes of the presidents

-This is a list of homes where presidents resided with their families before or after their term of office.
+This is a list of notable homes where presidents resided with their families.

 Presidential vacation homes

 During their term of office, many presidents have owned or leased vacation homes in various parts of the country, which are often called by journalists the "Western White House", "Summer White House", or "Winter White House", depending on location or season.

 Summer White House

 The "Summer White House" is typically the name given to the summer vacation residence of the sitting president of the United States aside from Camp David, the mountain-based military camp in Frederick County, Maryland, used as a country retreat and for high-alert protection of presidents and their guests.

 Winter White House

 A "Winter White House" is typically the name given to the winter vacation residence of the standing president of the United States aside from Camp David, the mountain-based military camp in Frederick County, Maryland, used as a country retreat and for high-alert protection of the president and his guests.

 Although Harry Truman and John F. Kennedy had spent significant time in Florida (Harry Truman having spent time there in the summer), Richard Nixon's Florida White House was the first that reporters called the "Winter White House".